 - Electricity network/supply

-The following are the key steps that have been highlighted by the automotive sector for achieving the Governments vision for EV and AVs in the UK and all present opportunities for US companies working in this sector.
+The following are the key steps that have been highlighted by the automotive sector for achieving the Government’s vision for EV and AVs in the UK, all of which present opportunities for US companies working in this sector:

 - Support the rollout of charging points across the UK: This is crucial to enable large-scale take-up of electric vehicles.

-- Upgrading the UK’s electricity network: reinforcement of power supply and enhancement of electricity transmission and distribution networks is needed to handle EVs at a local level.
+- Upgrading the UK’s electricity network: reinforcement of power supply is needed to handle EVs at a local level.

 - The eventual roll-out of autonomous and shared vehicles, in accordance with a legal framework and the boundaries for operation once these are fully in place.

-- Test the technology: further trials are need for autonomous taxis, private vehicles, shared vehicles, freight, shuttle and bus services before the UK government’s allows autonomous vehicles on our roads.
+- Testing the technology: further trials are need for autonomous taxis, private vehicles, shared vehicles, freight, shuttle, and bus services before the UK government’s allows autonomous vehicles on our roads.

-- Build the infrastructure: this includes physical changes to parking capacity, drop-off/pick-up space, and digital requirements for vehicle to vehicle (V2V) and vehicle to infrastructure (V2I) communications.
+- Building the infrastructure: this includes physical changes to parking capacity, drop-off/pick-up space, and digital requirements for vehicle to vehicle (V2V) and vehicle to infrastructure (V2I) communications.